First Bulgarian Empire: Legislation

 The first known written Bulgarian law code was issued by Khan Krum at a People's Council in the very beginning of the 9th century but the text has not survived in its entirety and only certain items have been preserved in the 10th-century Byzantine encyclopedia Suda.
 It prescribed the death penalty for false oaths and accusations and severe penalties for thieves and those who gave them shelter.
 The Suda also mentioned that the laws foresaw the uprooting of all vineyards as a measure against drunkenness but this claim is refuted in the contemporary sources, which indicate that, after capturing Pliska in 811, the Byzantine Emperor Nicephorus I found large quantities of wine, and after the final Bulgarian victory Krum drank wine in the Emperor's skull.
 Krum's legal code is seen by many historians as an attempt to centralise the state and to homogenize society by putting the different elements under a single code of laws.
 However, since the text is not preserved its precise aims remain unknown.

 After the conversion to Christianity Boris I was concerned with the legal matters and asked Pope Nicholas I to provide legal texts.
-Eventually, the Законъ соудный людьмъ (Zakon sudnyi ljud'm, Court Law for the People), was compiled, based heavily on the Byzantine Ecloga and Nomocanon, but adapted to Bulgarian conditions and valid for the whole population of the country.
+Eventually, the Zakon sudnyi ljudem ("Court Law for the People"), was compiled, based heavily on the Byzantine Ekloge ton nomon and Nomocanon, but adapted to Bulgarian conditions and valid for the whole population of the country.
 It combined elements of civil, criminal, canon and military law, as well as public and private law, and included substantive norms and procedural guidelines.
 The Court Law for the People dealt with combating paganism, testimony of witnesses, sexual morality, marital relations, distribution of war booty, etc. To eradicate the residual paganism the law provided that a village that allowed performance of pagan rituals should be transferred in its entirety to the Church, and, should a rich landowner perform them, his lands were to be sold, and the revenue shared among the poor.